Reception - Czechia

 • undergo a medical examination, if necessary for the protection of public health.

-In addition, a person accommodated in a arrival or residence centre may not bring into the centre, or produce, store and consume alcohol and other addictive substances, or produce and store things that could be used to endanger the safety of persons and property or that would due to their quantity or nature, they could disturb order or harm health (Section 81a paragraph 1 of the Asylum Act).
+In addition, a person accommodated in a arrival or residence centre may not bring into the centre, or produce, store and consume alcohol and other addictive substances, or produce and store things that could be used to endanger the safety of persons and property or that would due to their quantity or nature, they could disturb order or harm health (Section 81a(1) of the Asylum Act).

 Assignment of a particular area of residence to applicants Applicants in general can freely move within the territory of Czechia.
-Except for applicants in the arrival centre in the transit area at the airport, but formally they are not ‘on the territory’
+Except for applicants in the arrival centre in the transit area at the airport, but formally they are not ‘on the territory’.

 Criteria to access the labour market Czechia does not apply the labour market test.

-Access to tertiary education Pursuant to Act No 561/2004 Sb, applicants have full access to education under the same conditions as Czech/EU citizens
+Access to tertiary education Pursuant to Act No 561/2004 Sb, applicants have full access to education under the same conditions as Czech/EU citizens.

-Level of healthcareThe health care is provided free of charge to all applicants in the scope of services paid by health assurance according to the respective act – Public Health Assurance Act.
-The same provisions are applied as for citizens of the Czech Republic.
-Each applicant is automatically referred to the health assurance authority which provides health care.
-Health insurance is paid by state.
-The provider of arrival and residence centres cooperate with several NGOs in order to find concrete surgeries to provide the health care for the applicants for the international protection accommodated in residence centres.
-Hospitals are obliged to provide the health care to all persons including asylum seekers.
+Level of healthcareHealthcare is provided free of charge to all applicants, according to the Public Health Assurance Act.
+The same provisions are applied as for citizens of Czechia.
+Health insurance is paid by the state.
+Arrival and residence centres cooperate with several NGOs to provide healthcare to applicants who reside there.
+Hospitals are obliged to provide the healthcare to all people, including asylum seekers.

-Education for applicants for international protection in Czechia is integrated within the state education system.
+Education for applicants for international protection is integrated within the state education system.
 There is no separate education system within accommodation centres; instead, children attend mainstream schools that are part of the state education infrastructure.
 However, preparatory classes may be provided to help foreign children integrate into the regular school system, particularly to support their knowledge of the Czech language.

 Applicants for international protection have access to education under the terms and conditions stipulated by the Education Act.
-This includes access to pre-school education, basic artistic education, and school services on the same basis as Czech citizens.
+This includes access to pre-school education, basic artistic education and school services on the same basis as Czech citizens.

 Coordination of the Policy for the Integration of Foreign Nationals falls under the Ministry of the Interior, while the Ministry of Education, Youth, and Sports is responsible for coordinating the integration of children into schools.
-The integration process is supported by an annually updated Procedure for the Implementation of the Updated Policy for the Integration of Foreign Nationals.
+The integration process is supported by an annually-updated Procedure for the Implementation of the Updated Policy for the Integration of Foreign Nationals.

-To support the inclusion of foreign children, especially in terms of learning the Czech language, the legislation provides specific measures, including the teaching of Czech in nursery and basic education.
+To support the inclusion of foreign children, especially in terms of learning the Czech language, legislation provides specific measures, including the teaching of Czech in nursery and basic education.
 School attendance is compulsory for applicants until the end of the school year in which they reach the age of 17.

 Additional support for school attendance and language training is available, particularly for unaccompanied minors, with NGOs also providing assistance.
 More detailed information is available on the Eurydice page for Czechia.